simonkurtz-MSFT/python-openai-loadbalancer/README.md

 For the load-balanced approach, please use the same model across all instances.

 1. Open [aoai.py](./aoai.py).
-1. Replace `<your-aoai-model>` with the Azure OpenAI model.
+1. Replace `<your-aoai-model>` with the name of your Azure OpenAI model.
 1. Replace `<your-aoai-instance>` with the primary/single Azure OpenAI instance.
 1. Replace `<your-aoai-instance-1>`, `<your-aoai-instance-2>`, `<your-aoai-instance-3>` with all the Azure OpenAI instances you want to load-balance across.
 Delete entries you don't need.
 See [Load Balancer Configuration](#load-balancer-configuration) for details.
 1. Replace the value for variable `num_of_requests` with the number of requests you wish to execute.

 ### Credentials

-Locally, your AzuredefaultCredential is used.
-Each Azure OpenAI instance must be set up with `Cognitive Services OpenAI User` role assignment for your Azure credential (your identity post-login).
+Locally, your `AzureDefaultCredential` is used.
+Each Azure OpenAI instance must be configured with the `Cognitive Services OpenAI` User role for your Azure credential (the identity you use after logging in).
 This ensures that you can use your credential across all Azure OpenAI instances.

 When running in Azure, it's advised to use managed identities.